Net neutrality by country: United States

 With the change of administration from the Democratic Barack Obama to Republican Donald Trump in 2017, Ajit Pai, former Associate General Counsel for Verizon Communications, was appointed commissioner of the FCC.
 Pai, a vocal opponent of net neutrality, sought to roll back the 2015 Open Internet Order, effectively reclassifying Internet services as a Title I information service and loosing any FCC regulations on these services.
 Despite heavy public protest against this change, the FCC issued the rollback in December 2017.
 Additionally, the rollback rule stated that neither state nor local governments could override the FCC's ruling.
 Twenty-three states and several tech companies sued the FCC in Mozilla v.
 FCC (2018).
 The courts ruled in October 2019 that while the FCC has the right to reclassify Internet service as Title I, they cannot prevent states or local governments from enforcing stricter regulations.

 This has caused the concerns of net neutrality in the United States to fall to the states, several of which had passed or had pending legislation to enforce net neutrality.
 Notably, California had passed its own version of net neutrality shortly after the FCC's rollback.
-Additionally, efforts have been made in the United States Congress to pass legislation that would define Internet services under Title II or support the principles of net neutrality, though these bills have tended to fail due to partisan politics.
+Additionally, efforts have been made in the United States Congress to pass legislation that would define Internet services under Title II or support the principles of net neutrality, though these bills have tended to fail.

+The FCC would reinstate net neutrality under the administration of Joe Biden, voting 3–2 in favor of reclassifying broadband as a public utility.

+This ruling was overturned on January 2, 2025, at the eve of the second Trump administration by the 6th Circuit Appeals Court.